tchivato/Activimeter/README.md

 -3 Tx
 -5 GND
 -15 Vcc
 Setup a DA15(F) to DB9(F) connector (pins 2,3,5 in parallel).
 Add a 5v source to pin 15 (grounded to 5).
-Connect de DB9 to the PC serial port  or use a serial to usb adaptor.
+Connect the DB9 to the PC serial port or use a serial to usb adapter.